 The New Heroes

-America’s exceptionalism comes from startups and small businesses and institutions.
-Thus, our new “go to” could very well be those smaller financial institutions, yes those very ones already under immense pressure prior to COVID-19, that thanks to partnership platforms will now be able to answer the challenge of releasing digital products and growth tools in days or weeks rather than being left behind.
+America’s exceptionalism comes from startups and small businesses, and institutions.
+Thus, our new “go to” could very well be those smaller financial institutions, yes, those very ones already under immense pressure before COVID-19, that, thanks to partnership platforms, will now be able to answer the challenge of releasing digital products and growth tools in days or weeks rather than being left behind.
 These firms will not only meet the challenges of today but help bring inclusion to more people and businesses than ever before.

 It will be these visionary banking firms, using the combination of platforms and never thought possible external collaborations, that will drive the new age of American exceptionalism and financial inclusion.
 This round of innovation and small bank success stories will largely center on how previous strangers came together quickly to achieve outsized results and became the new innovators, rainmakers, and forces for good that others aspired to be.
 The results?
 A fast track to growth, a better map for navigating change, improved customer experiences, and broader financial inclusion.
 That is a recipe for success.